 These tenacious boogers are what give the Pitbull its bite.
-If you have a problem with small furry animals, this is your solution.
+So if you have a problem with small furry animals, this is your solution.

-This is another working breed that has abundant energy.
-While they are good with children, these farm dog breeds do not do well with other dogs.
+Unfortunately, while they are good with children, these farm dog breeds do not do well with other dogs.

 14. Jack Russel Terrier

-Another small dog with a big personality, the Jack Russell Terrier can be a handful, but in the right situation, it can be the perfect dog for the job.
-If that job happens to be catching sneaky rats or raccoons, then it is an expert.
+Another small dog with a big personality, the Jack Russell Terrier, can be a handful, but it can be the perfect dog for the job in the right situation.

-Not only do they make great working dogs, their playfulness makes them great companion dogs as well.
+Not only do they make great working dogs, but their playfulness also makes them great companion dogs as well.

 They have unlimited energy, and if they don’t have an outlet, they will tear through anything that looks entertaining.

 15. Miniature Pinscher

 Commonly believed to be a Miniature Doberman Pinscher, the “Min Pin” is actually an independent breed.

 With the instinct to wander, these dogs are happiest on a farm where they have plenty of space to roam.

 16. Fox Terrier

-With the word Fox and the name, it is not surprising that this dog breed is made for hunting down little furry rodents and rodent-like animals.
+With the word Fox and the name, it is unsurprising that this dog breed is made for hunting down little furry rodents and rodent-like animals.

-High energy and prey drive is what makes dogs in this breed a great choice to keep varmints out of the food bins and the chicken coop.
+High energy and prey drive make dogs in this breed a great choice to keep varmints out of the food bins and the chicken coop.